-Summer holidays will be over before you know it, making way for those more snug and cosy weekends in the English countryside.
+Make way for snug and cosy weekends in the UK countryside.
 Walks, roll top baths and roaring fires optional.

 THE INN AT JOHN O’GROATS

 The lowdown A revamped 19th-century inn with stunning sea views.